agapow/ml-and-cancer-lecture/ml-and-cancer.md

 * ~~deep learning~~
 * more of an objective than a methodology
 * computational systems that duplicates / emulates / replaces human effort
-* usually involving applied statistical optmization or machine learning
+* usually involving applied statistical optimization or machine learning

 ![Ray Kurweil *The Singularity is Near*](images/only-humans.png)